andreasclabas/PalindromeNumber/README.md

-## Fibonacci Series
+## Palindrome Number

-This simple program prints Fibonacci series in 2 different ways: without using recursion and using recursion.
+This simple program check if a given number is palindrome or not.